Peperomia Incana: Growing The Felted Pepperface

 Soil and Transplanting

-Peperomia Incana requires a well-drained soil with a pH of 5 to 7.5.
+Peperomia Incana requires well-drained soil with a pH of 5 to 7.5.
 Soils such as sandy loam or loam are good options.

 Avoid frequent transplanting.
 At the most, repot after several years to a larger pot once they outgrow their current one.